brndnmtthws/startup-ideas/README.md

 * Dealing with copyright violations is a big challenge
 * Consider a subscription model similar to Substack, with generous payments for content creators
 * Try to onboard big name youtubers, podcasters
+* No ads, subscription or a la carte only (for premium content)